 Daily updated job and internship listing.
 EDC is a nonprofit education and health organization that brings researchers and practitioners together to create tools and conditions for learning in more than 325 projects worldwide.
 Projects include nutrition, environmental protection, substance abuse, injury, violence and disease prevention.

 EnCompass is a small, women-owned consulting firm based in the Washington DC area.
 Their core group of services includes organizational development, learning and knowledge management, quality assurance, and evaluation.
-Possible internships include a research and evaluation job in Botswana.
-Please contact Laura Arnston (larnston@USAID.GOV) for more information.
+Internships are available as needed.

 Environmental Careers Organization

 A national non-profit organization dedicated to solving environmental problems and to education and development of environmental professionals listing jobs and internships.

 Environmental Protection Agency